android/input-samples/CommitContentSampleIME/README.md

 this app as a keyboard by navigating to *Settings > Languages & Input > Virtual Keyboard > Manage Keyboards*.
 This keyboard can then be accessed by pressing the virtual keyboard icon in the lower-right hand corner of the display while in a text field.

-Without default Activity Android Studio might not let you 'run' the application.
+Without default Activity Android Studio doesn't let you 'run' the application.
 Generating an apk file should work fine.
+Alternatively see [#18](https://github.com/android/input-samples/issues/18).

 [1]: https://android-dot-devsite.googleplex.com/preview/image-keyboard.html